joshua-mae/HoleHelper/README.md

     |-----Bash Log Files
 ```

 CLI Version - This version is the bare bones version that still only does one hole at a time but should be able to be put in a TCL script several times to calculate multiples holes at the same time.
-The CLI version can run multiple HOLE programs at the same time with knowledge of recent tests; the python version had issues with this so I was unsure.
+The CLI version can run multiple HOLE programs at the same time with knowledge of recent tests; the python version had issues with this so I was unsure. hehe